mbrt/gencmd/README.md

 directly from the terminal.
 Think of this as the [fzf](https://github.com/junegunn/fzf) for natural language to bash commands.

+## Why?

+There are many alternative tools for this task, but none did all I wanted:

+* Simple to install and configure (i.e. single binary, no dependencies).
+* Work interactively in the terminal, but require minimal typing.
+* Fast.
+* *Do not* run commands for me, but suggest alternatives.
+* Paste the result directly in the terminal (without me having to do it).
+* Have built-in history for both commands and prompts.
+* Open source, no sign-up required, no strings attached.

+This project is minimal but provides all of the above.

 ## Installation

 Head over to the